Anne de Montmorency, 1st Duke of Montmorency: Metz campaign

 With Metz conquered, Montmorency moved across the Vosges, facing resistance at the small stronghold of Haguenau which he successfully reduced after deploying his artillery and forces.
 Montmorency entered the square in triumph, shortly followed by the king.
 By mid-May the royal army arrived at Wissembourg.
-Upon reaching Wissembourg the royal army was approached by the pfalzgraf von Zweibrücken (count-palatine of Zweibrücken) who stated that if this was truly a conflict about German liberties, they should advance no further.
-By this time, word had reached the army that there was to be an invasion into France from Spanish Nederland, the French distraction with this invasion was a relief to the German princes.
+Upon reaching Wissembourg the royal army was approached by the count-palatine of Zweibrücken who stated that if this was truly a conflict about German liberties, they should advance no further.
+By this time, word had reached the army that there was to be an invasion into France from the Spanish Netherlands, the French distraction with this invasion was a relief to the German princes.
 Therefore the king ordered the army be split into three divisions, one under Guise, one under Montmorency and the final under the duc de Vendôme.
 Montmorency oversaw the capture of Ivoy on 23 June 1552; during the siege Henri had ventured into the trenches and messed with several cannons, arousing Montmorency's fury.
 Though he intended to divide the loot of the place between his own company and that of his son, he was unable to control the troops who engaged in unrestrained looting.
 The army then proceeded onto Sedan.
 These armies marched north west and put Damvillers to siege, shortly thereafter the king disbanded the army on 26 July.

 Though the campaign was a considerable success for the French, it failed to yield any of the results that the 'allies' of the French, the German princes had hoped for.
 Montmorency's duplicity in the occupation of Metz was remembered bitterly.
 The elector of Sachsen who had been one of those who invited the French to participate would not forgive them, and soon reconciled himself with the Emperor.
 Going forward the German princes would reject the claims of outsiders to their territories.
 The king by contrast was delighted with Montmorency, and rewarded him with the elevation of the seigneurie of Damville to a baronnie, he further awarded the vacated office of Admiral to Montmorency's nephew Coligny upon Admiral Annebault's death.
 Coligny therefore resigned the charge of colonel-general in favour of another of Montmorency's nephews Andelot.